(Read about the 2010 lyric change below).

 "According to a legend of the Chippewa tribe, the lake they once called Gitche Gumee 'never gives up her dead.'" -- Great Lakes: The Cruelest Month, James R. Gaines with Jon Lowell in Detroit, ©1975 Newsweek Magazine

 Thus began the Newsweek article in the issue of November 24, 1975.
 That lead and the news magazine's dry story inspired Gordon Lightfoot to write one of the greatest "story songs" ever.

 Every year, on November 10th and the days leading up to it, there are commemorative services and other programs to remember the ship and the men who lost their lives.
-This year, 2013, marks the 38th anniversary of the shipwreck.
+This year, 2014, marks the 39th anniversary of the shipwreck.
 You can find information about two of this year's events here and here.
-There will also be a memorial service at Mariners' Church as part of the 11am service Church calendar.
+There is also a memorial service at Mariners' Church as part of the 11am service on the preceding Sunday.

 Find the song on:

 Wreck of the Edmund Fitzgerald - Lyric Change

 In 2010, Lightfoot changed one line in the lyrics of the song as a result of recent findings that it was waves and not crew error that lead to the shipwreck.
 He always felt bad that the line might have implied that the crew was at fault, and he was very happy that new evidence absolved them.